HIMHERANDIT Productions (DK)

 Shroud

-PREMIERE: The hidden symbolism of death is transformed into a poetic language where white shrouds embrace lifeless bodies and curtains hide coffins in chapels.
+PREMIERE: "SHROUD" delves into the themes of grief, uncovering the haunting beauty of our deepest emotions.
+The hidden symbolism of death is transformed into a poetic language where white shrouds embrace lifeless bodies and curtains hide coffins in chapels.
 SHROUD is the culmination of the trilogy that looks death, grief and loss directly in the eye.
 The first two parts were the acclaimed performances MY UNDYING LOVE and CARCASS.

 “SHROUD” is the third part of the trilogy about death that HIMHERANDIT Productions’ artistic director Andreas Constantinou started with “MY UNDYING LOVE” and continued with “CARCASS”.
 With these two performances, he addressed a topic we all have to deal with, but maybe don’t.
 The audience reactions to both were unmistakable: deeply affected and a lot to talk about afterwards.